-- htoglb generates input binary h-files. - GLOBK has distinct modules that are used: - Initialization: Header information from the binary h-files are read to determine the nature of the solutions i.e., parameters in the state vector, all site names accounting for offsets and earthquakes etc. - Forward Kalman filter: Binary h-files are combined to generate solution.
+- htoglb generates input binary h-files (use -A option if baseline mode and subnetworks processed in GAMIT) - GLOBK has distinct modules that are used: - Initialization: Header information from the binary h-files are read to determine the nature of the solutions i.e., parameters in the state vector, all site names accounting for offsets and earthquakes etc. - Forward Kalman filter: Binary h-files are combined to generate solution.
 Normally most parameters are loosely constrained. - Possible backwards smoothing filter (not that common) - Simple output of the solution (program glout: generates .prt file) - Reference frame realized solution and post-solution constraints.
 Generates .org file.
-Program glorg can be used separately for multiple realizations and constraints. - Saving binary version of solution for additional processing ("out_glb" option in command file and glsave program). - Modules in GLOBK can be called within GLOBK as subroutines or run externally as stand-alone programs (program names are lower case)
+Program glorg can be used separately for multiple realizations and constraints. - Saving binary version of solution for additional processing ("out_glb" option in command file and glsave program). - Modules in GLOBK can be called within GLOBK as subroutines or run externally as standalone programs (program names are lower case)

-Using non-GAMIT files in htog1b
+Using non-GAMIT files in htoglb

-- htoglb can convert other types of solution/covariance matrix files into GLOBK binary h-files. - There are caveats when this is done because these other file formats don't contain the same meta data as the GAMIT h-files. - For GAGE/PBO Frame resolved SINEX files: - Use the -d=R option to apply rotation loosening (-d=RT also loosens translation). - -m=512 (allocate 512 Mb memory) is needed from more recent files - There are "loose" SINEX files for which -d=TR is not needed except for CWU files which are not loose (these are the submitted AC files)

-IGS SINEX files

-- Use -s option for name translation with point codes. -d=R should also be used also. - Variance-covariance matrix will need scaling depending on AC (scaling value supplied in .gdl file).
-COD solution of more difference from unity (~10-4)
+- htoglb can convert other types of solution/covariance matrix files into GLOBK binary h-files (e.g., SINEX). - There are caveats when this is done because these other file formats don't contain the same meta data as the GAMIT h-files. - For GAGE/PBO Frame resolved SINEX files: - Use the -d=R option to apply rotation loosening (-d=RT also loosens translation). - -m=512 (allocate 512 Mb memory) is needed from more recent files - There are "loose" SINEX files for which -d=TR is not needed except for CWU files which are not loose (these are the submitted AC files) - IGS SINEX files - Use -s option for name translation with point codes. -d=R should also be used also. - Variance-covariance matrix will need scaling depending on AC (scaling value supplied in .gdl file).
+COD solution is most different from unity (~10-4)